JustinGrote/PowerCD/README.md

 I wanted to create a standard methodology to build powershell modules, as the options when I was getting started making modules were bewildering and complicated, and there was no comprehensive guide or solution.

-## Release Goals

-### Initial Release Goals
+## Initial Release Goals

-Provide an Invoke-Build process that supports two scenarios:
+### Provide a development environment that supports three scenarios

 1. Open Source with Visual Studio Code, GitHub, PSGallery, Appveyor
+2. Private Development with Azure Devops and Azure Devops Pipelines
-2. Local Build with no Internet Access
+3. Local Build with no Internet Access
 - Make the build process have all external internet-connected dependencies optional, so you can just build locally/privately if you want with nothing more than a local git repository

-- Make the process build once, run anywhere for minimum following platofmrs
+### Make the process build once, run anywhere for minimum following platforms
 1. Windows with Powershell v5+
 2. Windows with Powershell Core v6.0.1+
 3. Linux with Powershell Core v6.0.1+
 4. *Maybe* MacOS with Powershell Core v6.0.1+

+### Make the build process work in userspace, not requiring admin privileges for dependencies if at all possible

-- Provide a Plaster template for generating the initial module continuous deployment framework
+### Provide a Plaster template for generating the initial module continuous deployment framework

+### PowerCD builds PowerCD - The same build process for PowerCD (with some minor meta adjustments) is used for the downstream modules

+### Heavy Testing - PowerCD (after building itself) deploys two plaster templates (default and custom settings), and then in turn builds and tests them

 This project uses inspiration and some code from [ZLoeber's ModuleBuild](https://github.com/zloeber/ModuleBuild)